Cuisine of the Vale of Glamorgan: Milk products

 The most important agricultural activity of the Vale is dairy farming.
 During the nineteenth century industrialisation led to an increased demand for milk and dairy produce from towns such as Barry and Cardiff.
 This led to an increase in the amount of pasture and a decrease in the amount of arable land in Glamorgan.
-This led to an extensive industry in the production of butter and cheese.
+This resulted in an extensive industry in the production of butter and cheese.
 Distribution was helped by the growth of rail transport and this, combined with rising wages, meant that milk became more profitable than butter or cheese production.

 Until their disappearance, Glamorgan Cattle supplied milk which was used in cheese making.
 Glamorgan cheese had a distinctive flavour from this milk.
 Freeman writes that it was a fine, hard white cheese which was similar to Caerphilly cheese.

 The American Agriculturalist commented on this as follows:

 However, it is quite probable that to the influence of this race the present excellence of the cheese dairies of Gloucester, an adjoining county in England, is due, for the Gloucester cows show a striking relationship to the ancient Glamorgans, but they too are also passing away,..